pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 ![first_look](first_look.png)
 _what it looked like initially_

-When I look around the assembly a bit, I immediately noticed a few weird points in the code.
+When I look around the disassembly a bit, I immediately noticed a few weird points in the code.

 Firstly, there are fewer subroutines than expected, and the section is instead filled with a large chunk of contiguous code.
 Additionally, while there are not many subroutine invocations, there are numerous local address references.
 As a result, I couldn't view it in either graph mode or pseudocode.
 This was a major inconvenience for reverse engineering, so I had to find a solution.

-Secondly I see bunch of jmp instruction which has `+1` at the end meaning the obfuscator is somehow making IDA misinterprete the assembly.
+Secondly I see bunch of jmp instruction which has `+1` at the end meaning the obfuscator is somehow making IDA misinterprete the instruction.
 I must've fixed this otherwise I cannot see the legetimate instruction behind the jump. (at `0x4099CC` in image above)

 Thirdly quite a few conditions of conditional-jmp instruction seems won't change on execution which leads the jmp instructions pointless.
 However because jmp is overused the control flow has became very messy to follow.
 It's a known obfuscation technique called **Opaque Predicates**.